• Tutorials >

 cleanup()

-2.5 Finally parsing the arguments and setting the main function
+2.5 Finally, parse the arguments and set the main function

 if __name__ == '__main__':